kuzzleio/kuzzle/doc/2/api/api-protocols/2-websocket/index.md

 # WebSocket

 The WebSocket protocol is a fairly widespread web standard.
-It allows to **establish a bi-directional communication channel** between a client and a server.
+It allows to **establish a bidirectional communication channel** between a client and a server.

 Due to the persistent nature of its connection, the WebSocket protocol **consumes more energy than HTTP**.

-However, it is much **more efficient in sending requests** than HTTP because it does not need to establish a new connection each time.
+However, it is much **more efficient in sending requests** than HTTP because it does not need to establish a new connection for each new request.

 ::: info
-The use of the **WebSocket protocol is recommanded** whenever it's possible.
+The use of the **WebSocket protocol is recommended** whenever possible.
 This protocol should be used by default for web applications, machine-to-machine connections, users scripts and CLI.
 :::